open-austin/indigent-defense-stats/README.md

 I've recorded county data in the csv for counties representing 97% of Texans.

-Marketshare for other solutions by % of State population:
+Marketshare by % of State population (with 97% of data):

+- Odyssey 85.7%
 - Local Government Solutions 1.8%
 - Aumentum recorder 1%
 - Netdata 1%